AltBeacon/android-beacon-library/samples.md

 A minimalist [reference application](https://github.com/AltBeacon/android-beacon-library-reference) for the Open Source Library is available on GitHub that demonstrates basic ranging and monitoring.
 It is based on the examples below.

+## Requesting Permission

+If targeting Android SDK 23+ (Marshmallow) tour app must also [request permission](/requesting_permission.html) from the user to get location access.
+Follow the link to see the code you need to add to your activity to get this permission.

 ## Monitoring Example Code

 ```java